- 4 medium sweet potatoes

-- Preheat oven to 400 degrees F and line a large baking sheet with foil.
+- Preheat oven to 400 degrees F and line a large baking sheet with parchment paper.

 - Rinse and scrub potatoes and cut in half lengthwise.
 This will speed cooking time.
 Otherwise leave whole and bake longer (approximately double the time (45 min – 1 hour).